hardin47/st47s-and-d47a/content/courses/M58B-introbiostats/index.md

 slug: math58B
 weight: 2
 subtitle: ""
-excerpt: "Introduction to Biostatistics is a second course in statistics focused on topics and data found in the life sciences.
+excerpt: "Introduction to Biostatistics is a first course in statistics focused on topics and data found in the life sciences.
 No biological background is needed, but interest in the life sciences is important."
-date: "Spring 2021"
+date: "Spring 2022"
 draft: false
 featured: false
 ---